Epistimio/orion/docs/src/install/gettingstarted.rst

 serve as an efficient optimization engine and compare with other algorithms in the same context and conditions.

-Oríon is built to be non-intrusive, highly integrable, operate in parallel environments, and produce reproducible experiments.
-It takes only one line of code to start using it in your existing projects.
-It's natively asynchronous so it can perform efficiently on your laptop and in a computing farm with thousands of processors, without the need to configure a master and workers.
-Oríon supports the latest established hyperparameter algorithms out of the box, making it easy to switch between them or create benchmarks.
-It also supports a vast range of search spaces.
-Oríon uses a configuration agnostic approach where you can use any configuration file format you're comfortable with.
-The results are always stored in a database that can be either in-memory, local or remote.
-These results can be queried directly from the database itself or using convenient methods from Oríon's API.
-Additionally, the experiments are versioned -- think of it as a git for scientific experimentation -- enabling you to keep track of all your trials with their parameters.
-This guarantees that you can reproduce or trace back the steps in your work for free.
-Finally, a plugin system enables you to integrate and distribute your algorithms easily to other members of the community.

 Conversely, Oríon does not aim to be a machine learning framework or pipeline, or an automatic machine learning product.
 Oríon focuses essentially on black box optimization.
 However, we do encourage developers to integrate Oríon into that kind of systems as a component and we will do